pwrstudio/txtblock/whitepaper.md

 ### Decentralised index

-The core of the system
+The core of the system, a sort of ISBN for digital publications.

 Notary function